D8-X/d8x-cli/README.md

 servers, deploying swarm cluster and individual services.

-## Checklist
+## Pre-Flight Checklist

 - Create a Quicknode account that allows for several nodes (choose the 49$/month plan) using [this link](https://www.quicknode.com/signup).
 In a second step, we suggest you onboard Quicknode through us.
 Any potential kickback that we get will directly go to you if you subscribe   using [this template](https://quiknode.typeform.com/to/efkXcHuc).
 - Create 5 RPC endpoints on Quicknode for Polygon zkEVM testnet (chain id 1442) and 5 RPC endpoints for Polygon zkEVM mainnet (chain id 1101)
 - Create 3 private keys, one we call "broker key" the other one we call "executor key", and the last one we call "payment key"
-- Fund the 3 corresponding addresses with ETH on testnet (1442) and mainnet (1101)
+- Fund the "broker" and "executor" with ETH on testnet (1442) and mainnet (1101), send around $20 worth of ETH to the broker, around $100 for the executor
 - Decide on whether you will deploy the backend on Linode or AWS.
   - If on Linode, create an API token.
 On the Linode website after logging in, click on your profile name (top right) and select [API Tokens](https://cloud.linode.com/profile/tokens), click on 'create personal access token' and follow the instructions.
 You will need the API key in the CLI.
-  - If on AWS, ..
+  - If on AWS, create a new dedicated AWS account.
+Find the IAM (Identity and Access Management) service and navigate to "Create User".
+Fill in your user name and click next.
+In "Set permissions" step, select "Attach policies directly" search and attach `AmazonEC2FullAccess` and `AmazonRDSFullAccess`.
+Once you created your user, click on it to go to user's overview.
+In "Summary" click to "Create access key".
+Select "Local code" use case.
+Enter some informative description about this key like "Access key to run d8x-cli".
+Copy and securely store the **Access key** and **Secret access key** which are displayed at the end of this process.
+You will need to enter these values when running CLI for aws deployment.
 - Linode users need an external database cluster.
   <details>
     <summary>We recommend you create a free PostgreSQL cluster on <a href='https://aiven.io/postgresql'>Aiven</a></summary>